trevorswan11/zlx/README.md

 3. Build the binary with `zig build`.
 I used Zig 0.14.0, but other versions may work as well

 ### Running the Program
-- You can use the example language 'tests' using `zig build run -- examples`
+- You can use the example language 'tests' using `zig build run -- examples/<filename>`
 - You can parse your own input file by passing in the relative path as `zig build run -- <path>`
 - You can also run some tests that I wrote by using `zig build test`